ibm-cloud-docs/cloud-shell/preview.md

    ```
    {: screen}

-1. Find the port in the pod that you want to expose by running the [`kubectl describe`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#describe){: external} command on the pod.
+1. Find the port in the pod that you want to display by running the [`kubectl describe`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#describe){: external} command on the pod.

    ```bash
    kubectl describe pod my-pod-123abc